-CLAUSE I.30 - FAR 52.222-37 EMPLOYMENT REPORTS ON VETERANS (SEPT 2010)
+CLAUSE I.30 - FAR 52.222-37 EMPLOYMENT REPORTS ON VETERANS (JULY 2014)

-- (a) Definitions.
-As used in this clause, "Armed Forces service medal veteran," "disabled veteran," "other protected veteran," and "recently separated veteran," have the meanings given in the Equal Opportunity for Veterans clause 52.222-35. - (b) Unless the Contractor is a State or local government agency, the Contractor shall report at least annually, as required by the Secretary of Labor, on -- - (1) The total number of employees in the contractor's workforce, by job category and hiring location, who are disabled veterans, other protected veterans, Armed Forces service medal veterans, and recently separated veterans. - (2) The total number of new employees hired during the period covered by the report, and of the total, the number of disabled veterans, other protected veterans, Armed Forces service medal veterans, and recently separated veterans; and - (3) The maximum number and the minimum number of employees of the Contractor or subcontractor at each hiring location during the period covered by the report. - (c) The Contractor shall report the above items by completing the Form VETS-100A, entitled "Federal Contractor Veterans' Employment Report (VETS-100A Report)". - (d) The Contractor shall submit VETS-100A Reports no later than September 30 of each year.
+(a) Definitions.
+As used in this clause, "Armed Forces service medal veteran," "disabled veteran," "active duty wartime or campaign badge veteran," and "recently separated veteran," have the meanings given in FAR 22.1301.

-- (e) The employment activity report required by paragraph (b)(2) and (b)(3) of this clause shall reflect total hires, and maximum and minimum number of employees, during the most recent 12-month period preceding the ending date selected for the report.
-Contractors may select an ending date-- - (1) As of the end of any pay period between July 1 and August 31 of the year the report is due, or - (2) As of December 31, if the Contractor has prior written approval from the Equal Employment Opportunity Commission to do so for purposes of submitting the Employer Information Report EEO-1 (Standard Form 100). - (f) The number of veterans reported must be based on data known to the contractor when completing the VETS-100A.
+- (b) Unless the Contractor is a State or local government agency, the Contractor shall report at least annually, as required by the Secretary of Labor, on- - (1) The total number of employees in the contractor's workforce, by job category and hiring location, who are disabled veterans, other protected veterans (i.e., active duty wartime or campaign badge veterans), Armed Forces service medal veterans, and recently separated veterans; - (2) The total number of new employees hired during the period covered by the report, and of the total, the number of disabled veterans, other protected veterans (i.e., active duty wartime or campaign badge veterans), Armed Forces service medal veterans, and recently separated veterans; and - (3) The maximum number and minimum number of employees of the Contractor or subcontractor at each hiring location during the period covered by the report. - (c) The Contractor shall report the above items by completing the Form VETS-100A, entitled "Federal Contractor Veterans' Employment Report (VETS-100A Report)." - (d) The Contractor shall submit VETS-100A Reports no later than September 30 of each year. - (e) The employment activity report required by paragraphs (b)(2) and (b)(3) of this clause shall reflect total new hires, and maximum and minimum number of employees, during the most recent 12-month period preceding the ending date selected for the report.
+Contractors may select an ending date- - (1) As of the end of any pay period between July 1 and August 31 of the year the report is due; or - (2) As of December 31, if the Contractor has prior written approval from the Equal Employment Opportunity Commission to do so for purposes of submitting the Employer Information Report EEO-1 (Standard Form 100). - (f) The number of veterans reported must be based on data known to the contractor when completing the VETS-100A.
 The contractor's knowledge of veterans status may be obtained in a variety of ways, including an invitation to applicants to self-identify (in accordance with 41 CFR 60-300.42), voluntary self-disclosure by employees, or actual knowledge of veteran status by the contractor.
 This paragraph does not relieve an employer of liability for discrimination under 38 U.S.C.
-4212. - (g) The Contractor shall insert the terms of this clause in all subcontracts of \$100,000 or more unless exempted by rules, regulations, or orders of the Secretary of Labor.
+4212. - (g) The Contractor shall insert the terms of this clause in subcontracts of \$100,000 or more unless exempted by rules, regulations, or orders of the Secretary of Labor.
+(End of clause)

-CLAUSE I.30A - FAR 52.222-40 NOTIFICATION OF EMPLOYEE RIGHTS UNDER THE NATIONAL LABOR RELATIONS ACT (DEC 2010)
+CLAUSE I.30A -FAR 52.222-40 NOTIFICATION OF EMPLOYEE RIGHTS UNDER THE NATIONAL LABOR RELATIONS ACT (DEC 2010)